Zero-Day Vulnerabilities and Attacks: How to Secure Your Business

 Another instance is the Heartbleed vulnerability in OpenSSL cryptographic software library that allowed attackers to gain entry to memory of affected systems and steal sensitive information stored therein.

-Risks Associated with Zero-Day Vulnerabilities
+Risks Associated with such Vulnerabilities

 Zero-day vulnerabilities pose significant risks to organizations of all sizes.
 These risks can include: